-Nikhil Garg will be an Assistant Professor of Operations Research and Information Engineering at Cornell Tech starting in July 2021.
+Nikhil Garg joined the Cornell University faculty as an Assistant Professor of Operations Research and Information Engineering at Cornell Tech in July 2021.

 Garg’s research is at the intersection of computer science, economics, and operations—on the application of algorithms, data science, and mechanism design to the study of democracy, markets, and societal systems at large.
 His research interests include surge pricing, rating systems, how to vote on budgets, the role of testing in college admissions, stereotypes in word embeddings, and polarization on Twitter.